 As the world gets faster with technological advancements and dynamic business environments, organizations are seeking effective strategies to skill/upskill their workforce and improve their on-the-job performances.
 On that account, VR in the workplace has become an instant hit.

 Mobile applications and game developers have already started to focus on creating high-quality virtual reality content to capture the attention of their users.
 Going forward, virtual reality will be able to do things formerly unthinkable, especially in the realm of training.
-It is expected that many professional fields such as healthcare, engineering, travel, real estate, education, military affairs and more, will readily adopt VR for training purposes.
+It is expected that many professional fields like healthcare, engineering, travel, real estate, education, military affairs, and more, will readily adopt VR for training purposes.

 Below are some of the sectors poised to benefit the most from Virtual reality-based corporate training.

 - Medical Training: It’s difficult to get accurate, on-the-job training in medicine in a risk-free environment.
 Trainees are quick to apply VR training to their daily practice.
 Virtual reality helps medics master clinical skills without touching a human body.
-It’s finally possible to immerse trainees safely in live emergency situations with patients, nurses, and physicians, to virtually perform complex surgeries.
-The content flexibility in VR provides endless settings and virtual scenarios for training doctors, nurses, technicians and staff on a broad spectrum of technology, skills and techniques.
+It’s finally possible to immerse trainees safely in live emergencies with patients, nurses, and physicians, to virtually perform complex surgeries.
+The content flexibility in VR provides endless settings and virtual scenarios for training doctors, nurses, technicians, and staff on a broad spectrum of technology, skills, and techniques.
 It has proved a miracle for doctors to continually learn new surgery advancements in medicine using VR anytime, anywhere.
-All these benefits have made VR in medical training a super-specialized learning technology that is efficient, scalable and risk-free for learners.
+All these benefits have made VR in medical training a super-specialized learning technology that is efficient, scalable, and risk-free for learners.